Mike-Gough/mike-gough.github.io/_posts/2019-05-28-containerising-mule-esb-applications.markdown

 ![MuleSoft logo](/assets/images/posts/mulesoft-logo.svg)

 I have created a simple Hello World application inside Mule 4 which can be used for this walkthrough.
 It has a single HTTP listener flow that listens on ```http://localhost:8081/api/hello-world``` and can be found on  [GitHub](https://github.com/Mike-Gough/mule-4-hello-world).
 The GitHub repository contains an example for both the community edition and enterprise edition of Mule.
-You can download and use either example, or if you prefer, your own application, however, if you choose to use the enterprise edition inside Docker, you may need to install a licence file.
+You can download and use either example, or if you prefer, your own application.
+However, if you choose to use the enterprise edition inside Docker you may need to install a licence file.

 ## Building the application
 To build the application, open your Command Line Interface (CLI) of choice, navigate to the application directory and run: